MohammedYehia/react-context-ws/README.md

 const Context = React.createContext(defaultValue);
 ```

-here we are creating an instance that can receive an optional default value it is like a fallback value.
+Here we are creating an instance that can receive an optional default value it is like a fallback value.
-we will use this object to create the provider and the consumer
+We will use this object to create the provider and the consumer

 ### Provider
 This is the delivery system for our store, the piece that is going to deliver the data to other consumers on the app.
 > we can have nested provider

 ```jsx
 // Context is the instance the we created before